Rocky Habitat Proposals Under Review

 Six other proposals are still alive and in “continuing consultation.”
-They will be evaluated by OPAC sometime this year; exact dates are yet to be determined.
-These sites include Ecola Point and Chapman Point in Clatsop County, Blacklock Point in Curry, Cape Foulweather, Cape Lookout in Tillamook, and Fogarty Creek and Cape Foulweather in Lincoln.
+These are the ones to be considered at the upcoming OPAC meeting.
+These sites include Ecola Point and Chapman Point in Clatsop County, Blacklock Point in Curry, Cape Lookout in Tillamook, and Fogarty Creek and Cape Foulweather in Lincoln.
 The Department of Land Conservation and Development (DLCD) and the Oregon Coastal Management Program staff staff hosted public consultation workshops in April, 2022 between the agencies and the proposers.
 Proposal authors presented their proposals during the workshops to resolve considerations identified in the process.
 Public comment took place during the workshops.

 In 2021, DLCD took significant steps to increase collaborative engagement with the public to improve the rocky habitat process, thanks to work done by a coalition including Portland Audubon, Audubon Society of Lincoln City, Partnership for Interdisciplinary Study of Coastal Oceans (PISCO), and Shoreline Education for Awareness (SEA), along with Oregon Shores.
 We are encouraged to see that many of the recommendations regarding the rocky habitat evaluation process have been incorporated into the draft.
 This level of engagement with the public is essential if the process is to be successful in future years.
 DLCD staff are tasked with revamping the flawed process, and the final version will go to OPAC in fall, 2022 for approval.